Here’s a staggering fact: Americans leave 658 million vacation days unused each year.

 So, join me and Project: Time Off on National Plan for Vacation Day.

-On January 31, we’re encouraging Americans to declare their vacation days for the rest of the year, at the start of the year.
+On the last Tuesday in January, we’re encouraging Americans to declare their vacation days for the rest of the year, at the start of the year.
 In our culture of packed schedules, hyper-connectivity, and work martyrdom, American workers are in serious need of a break.
 It’s time to start being intentional about how we spend our days.

 I know you have meetings and conference calls, but taking a break is good for your health, relationships and happiness.
 Let’s get that vacation on the calendar before it’s filled with things you “have to” do.